Frequently Asked Questions

-A. The delegates are from Argentina, Finland (even years), Japan, South Korea, Mexico, and Norway (odd years).
-Yes, you can choose the youth you’d like to host, and the sooner you apply, the more there are to choose from.
+A. The delegates are from Japan, South Korea, Mexico, Costa Rica, and Taiwan.
+Yes, you can choose the student you’d like to host, and the sooner you apply, the more there are to choose from.
 If you have questions about delegate availability, please contact us.

 Q. I don’t speak any of those languages; is that a problem?

 A. All of the delegates understand and speak English to some extent, some better than others, depending on how long they’ve studied English and their willingness to be adventurous with their skills.
 Most of them begin studying English by 6th grade, if not earlier.
 Even if their English isn’t perfect, 4-H youth and delegates find all sorts of ways to communicate through games, music, dance, sports, play, teaching each other, and laughing together.
 One of the purposes of the program is to learn to communicate and feel comfortable with those whose first language isn’t English.
 (Parents: don’t worry, the groups are accompanied by Adult Advisors who support and help them and us in case of illness or emergency!)

 A. The youth are ages 12 – 18.
 Your family can also choose to host an Adult Advisor (chaperone) for half of the homestay (2 weeks).
 We ask that host siblings be within about 2 years of the age of their delegate.
 Apply early for better choices and matches of personality and age.

 A. Both!
 Contact us to find out about the availability of specific delegates.
 If your family is interested in hosting a particular youth, please call me immediately and we’ll place a “tentative hold” on that delegate so we don’t inadvertently assign him or her to someone else while you complete your application and we process it.